 At Volunteers of America Northern New England we serve the people of Maine, New Hampshire and Vermont with the promise to reach out and uplift the human condition and provide opportunity for individual and community involvement.

-Since 1896, Volunteers of America has supported and empowered America's most vulnerable groups, including at-risk youth, the frail elderly, men and women returning from prison, homeless individuals and families, people with disabilities, and those recovering from addictions.
-Volunteers of America is also proud to be the largest provider of affordable housing in the country.
+VOA supports and empowers Northern New England’s most vulnerable groups, including at-risk youth, older adults, men and women returning from the criminal justice system, homeless individuals and families, people with disabilities, veterans and those recovering from addictions.
+VOA is proud to be the largest provider of affordable housing in the country.